BasedHardware/omi/docs/_developer/plugins/Submitting.md

 Your pull request should only contain the addition of your plugin's JSON to the `community-plugins.json` file.
 Once approved, your plugin will become available to the FRIEND community.

+We approve plugins weekly.
+I there is anything wrong with the plugin, we will specify in PR's comments

 Note: Ensure your plugin adheres to our community guidelines and doesn't contain any sensitive or private information before submitting.